KevinHern/AI-Deployment-NodeJS/Simple_Regression/README.md

-# AI Deployment in NodeJS: Simple Regression
+# AI Deployment in Node.js: Simple Regression
-Small demo to deploy an simple Linear Regression AI in a NodeJS App.
+Small demo on how to deploy an simple Linear Regression AI in a Node.js App.

 ## How to install the app
-Clone the repo and run the following command inside the cloned directory:
+Clone the repository and run the following command inside the cloned directory:

 ```bat
 npm install